MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_pciexpress_error_section.md

 Reserved for system use.

 #### SlotNumber

 The slot number where the device is located in the system.

 #### Reserved2

 Reserved for system use.

+This member contains valid data only if the <b>ValidBits.DeviceId</b> bit is set.

 ### -field DeviceSerialNumber